WG-EMM-99/01 More Info |

 WG-EMM-99/20 More Info |

-Acoustic estimates of krill density at South Georgia, December/January 1998/99 A.S.
-Brierley and C. Goss (United Kingdom)
+Acoustic estimates of krill density at South Georgia, December/January 1998/99 Brierley, A.S. and C. Goss

 Abstract: